The ad blocking paradox

 Today, though, we have different norms and technologies around security.
 A .EXE in email will get quarantined, filtered, or buried under layers of warnings.

-The same thing is happening with privacy problems.
-Browser developers are steadily closing the bugs that make creepy tracking possible.
+The same thing is happening with ad targeting problems.
+Browser developers are steadily closing the bugs that make tracking possible.
 And yes, that makes some advertising techniques obsolete, the same way that corporate virus checkers killed off the animated .EXE Christmas card business.

 But if you want to send customers a holiday greeting, you still can.
-And after the web fixes its privacy bugs, you’ll still be able to advertise.
+And after the web fixes its tracking bugs, you’ll still be able to advertise.
 It will just work better.

-10 October 2013: Add Slashdot and Doc Searls Weblog links.
+October 2013: Add Michael Tiffany quotation.
+Add Slashdot and Doc Searls Weblog links.
 Remove a duplicated quotation.
 Add link to Ambler and Hollier paper.

-10 September 2013: Break out It’s not about the data section, add a link.
+September 2013: Break out It’s not about the data, add a link.